ondenman/images_and_text/README.md

 ![screenshot](screenshot.png)

 ## What is it?
 A single page PHP site for displaying photos with associated text.
 Each image is displayed full width.
 On clicking the browser window, the current image dissolves into the next.
+Clicking the circle button reveals the text content associated with the image.

 ## Adding images
 In the assets directory, you will see several subdirectories.
 Each of these contains a single image file and a corresponding markdown file.
 The image file can be in one of three formats: jpeg, png, or gif.